invoke-ai/InvokeAI/docs/contributing/contribution_guides/development.md

 * #### [Node Documentation](../INVOCATIONS.md)
 * #### [Local Development](../LOCAL_DEVELOPMENT.md)

+**New Contributers:** Take a look at our [new contributors checklist](newContributorChecklist.md)

 If you don't feel ready to make a code contribution yet, no problem!
-You can also help out in other ways, such as [documentation](documentation.md) or [translation](translation.md).
+You can also help out in other ways, such as [documentation](documentation.md), [translation](translation.md) or helping support other users and triage issues as they're reported in GitHub.

 There are two paths to making a development contribution: